kimai/kimai/README.md

 ## Roadmap and releases

-You can see our development roadmap for the future in the [Milestones](https://github.com/kevinpapst/kimai2/milestones) sections.
+You can see our development roadmap in the [Milestones](https://github.com/kevinpapst/kimai2/milestones) sections.
-Our roadmap is open for changes and input from the community, your [ideas and questions](https://github.com/kevinpapst/kimai2/issues) are welcome!
+It is open for changes and input from the community, your [ideas and questions](https://github.com/kevinpapst/kimai2/issues) are welcome!

 > Kimai 2 uses a rolling release concept for delivering updates.
-> You can upgrade Kimai at any time, you don't need to wait for the next official release!
+> You can upgrade Kimai at any time, you don't need to wait for the next official release.

-Release versions will be created on a regular base and you can use these tags if you are familiar with Git,
-but we will not provide support for any specific version.
+Release versions will be created on a regular base and you can use these tags if you are familiar with Git, but we will not provide support for any specific version.
 Every code change, whether it's a new feature or bug fixes, will be done on the master branch and intensively tested before merging.
 We have to go this way, as we develop Kimai in our free time and want to put our effort into the software instead of backporting changes for old versions.